kanha165/daily-coding-practice/README.md

 ---

-## 📈 Approach

-* Practice daily
-* Focus on logic rather than memorization
-* Keep solutions simple and clean
-* Continuously improve

----

 ## ⭐ Support

-If you find this repository helpful, consider giving it a ⭐
+If you find this helpful, give it a ⭐

 ---